Penn State Hershey Surgical Weight Loss

 The comprehensive surgical weight loss program at Penn State Milton S. Hershey Medical Center was started in 1979.
 The program continues to offer comprehensive weight management services including: nutritional counseling, medical evaluation, psychiatric evaluation, and weight loss surgery (sometimes called stomach stapling or bariatric surgery) for patients with clinically severe obesity.

 Ann Rogers, M.D. is the Director of the Penn State Surgical Weight Loss Program at Hershey Medical Center.
-We currently have four surgeons and a multidisciplinary bariatric team to better serve patient needs.
+We currently have three surgeons and a multidisciplinary bariatric team to better serve patient needs.

 In addition to its tertiary care, the medical center offers a comprehensive array of highly specialized services, including cardiothoracic surgery, high-risk obstetrical care, transplant surgery and spinal cord injury surgery.
 Specialized care centers for cancer, heart care, emergency medicine, orthopaedics, rehabilitation, sports medicine, and women's health provide coordinated, cost-effective care.